-More than 10 million Americans receive disability benefits of some sort each year.
-Among people getting Social Security disability, about 45% receive benefits for mental health issues.
+Important: We updated this article with current SSA policy data and statistics in May 2022.
+Over eight million Americans receive disability benefits of some sort each year.
+Among people getting Social Security disability, about 29% receive benefits for mental health issues.
 Because mental health issues can affect people in different ways, the Social Security Administration (SSA) sometimes appoints a representative payee.
 This representative payee receives Social Security disability or Supplemental Security Income benefits for beneficiaries who can’t manage their own payments.
 While the SSA appoints these representative payees, they’re responsible for much more than receiving SSD checks or doling out cash.

 Why Does Any Person on Disability Need a Representative Payee?

 There are many reasons why the SSA will appoint a representative payee for those who cannot manage their own benefits.
 Most often, the SSA finds it necessary based on information from the beneficiary’s treating doctor or DDS claim examiner.
 The payee’s duties include using disability benefits to pay for the beneficiary’s current needs, including rent, medicine, transportation, and food.
 Payees are also tasked with saving money whenever possible to plan and budget for future needs.